Mass Timber- Finishing Well — hero

 Photo from: Northern Log

-One of the first realities of working with mass timber is scale.
-Glulam billets that become finished columns and beams can weigh several tonnes and reach lengths of 60 feet (20 metres).
+Mass timber finishing starts with scale.
+Glulam billets that become finished columns and beams can weigh several tonnes and reach lengths of 60 feet or about 20 metres.
 Handling components of this size safely and efficiently requires specialized equipment, trained operators, and carefully planned workflows.
-Simply put, manoeuvring a 60-foot billet through a 24-foot-wide shop door with a conventional forklift is not feasible.
-Fortunately, innovative material-handling solutions—such as sideloaders developed in Northern Ireland—have transformed how long timber elements are moved and processed.

 A Combilift sideloader carries loads to the side of the operator and can travel in all directions—essential when handling long mass timber elements.